disq/ledcontrol/README.md

 ### Connections

 - WS2812: Data on GP28.
 Power with 5V and GND.
-- RGB Encoder Breakout: Connect GP4,GP5 for I2C(SDA,SCL) and GP3 for interrupt.
+- RGB Encoder Breakout: Connect GP4,GP5 for I2C(SDA,SCL).
 [Breakout Garden](https://shop.pimoroni.com/products/pico-breakout-garden-base) can be used.
 - Button "A" to GP11
 - Button "B" to GP12
 - Button "C" to GP13 (optional)